juhovh/tailguard/README.md

 ```

 As long as you have access to a server as close to the WireGuard server as
-possible (ideally with minimal ping), for example a VPS, you can connect any
+possible (ideally with a minimal ping), for example a VPS, you can connect any
 WireGuard device to your tailnet.

 ## Installation